-If at any time during the repayment period you enter an approved internship, clerkship, fellowship, or residency program you may contact us to request a deferment.
-To apply for this deferment, you must submit a form completed by you and an official from the approved program, to us for consideration.
-If you receive the deferment, the Current Amount Due you will be required to pay each month during the deferment period will reflect the same repayment option that applied to your loan during the in-school period.
-Deferment periods are issued in up to 12-month increments.
-You can receive a maximum of four 12-month deferment periods (48-month maximum).
+To apply for this deferment, customers and an official from the internship, clerkship, fellowship, or residency program must complete and submit a deferment form to us for consideration.
+If approved, the loan will revert back to the same repayment option that applied during the in-school period for up to 12 months.
+Customers can apply for and receive a maximum of four 12-month deferment periods.
 Interest is charged during the deferment period and Unpaid Interest may be added to the Current Principal at the end of each deferment period, which will increase the Total Loan Cost.

 Available for loans used to pay qualified higher education expenses at a degree-granting institution.
 Graduated Repayment Period (GRP) allows interest-only payments for 12 billing periods after principal and interest repayment begins.
 At the time of the GRP request, the loan must be current (not past due).
 Customers may request GRP during the six billing periods before and the 12 billing periods immediately after the loan first enters principal and interest repayment.
 GRP does not extend the loan term.
 It increases the Total Loan Cost and monthly payments after the GRP will be higher than they would have been without it.